The hypoechoic lesion – Solid breast nodule

 In terms of the suggested ‘BI-RADS‘ descriptors for malignant breast nodules, spiculated margins have a positive predictive value for malignant breast cancer in about the 85% range.
 Masses showing an irregular shape or non-parallel orientation are also quite suggestive of malignancy, with a positive predictive value in the 62% to 69% range.
 Other studies place a higher predictive value on the presence of an irregular border (about 88% predictive of malignancy) and evidence of increased vascularity in the mass predicts malignancy about 82% of the time.
 The ultrasound image below shows an irregular vascularized retroareolar mass, with calcifications.
 This is very likely to be infiltrating ductal carcinoma and a biopsy sample would likely be taken right away.

 On ultrasound, a benign breast mass will typically be well defined and with smooth margins.
 The lesion might also be macrolobulated or with just 2 to 4 mild lobulations.
 Benign breast lesions also tend to be ovoid or round in shape, and are often ‘wider-than-tall’ (which indicates a parallel orientation to the chest wall).
 The echo texture of a benign mass will usually be homogeneous with an isoechoic, hyperechoic, to mildly hypoechoic echogenicity.
-Some benign breast masses will also exhibit mild acoustic enhancement on ultrasound, and might be slightly compressible.
+Some benign lesions will also exhibit mild acoustic enhancement on ultrasound, and might be slightly compressible.
 Vascularity in an ultrasound of a benign mass is variable and will depend on the specific histology of the suspicious mass.

 In terms of sonographic features suggestive of benign breast lesions, a well circumscribed margin has a positive predictive value for being benign about 90% of the time, and an ‘oval shape’ about 84% of the time.
 Breast lesions with a ‘parallel’ orientation are predictive of benignity almost 80% of the time.

 Breast lesions which appear as having a marked and uniform hyperechogenicity are highly predictive of a benign lesion.
 This feature typically represents normal fibrous changes within the breast.
-But when there are some regions are either hyperechogenicity or iso-echogenicity that are larger than normal (larger than either normal ducts or terminal ductal-lobular units) , that would indicate a ‘medium’ level of concern and would probably result in a biopsy, particularly if these areas were not contained within fat lobules.
+But when there are some regions that show either hyperechogenicity or iso-echogenicity that are larger than normal (larger than either normal ducts or terminal ductal-lobular units) that would indicate a ‘medium’ level of concern and would probably result in a biopsy, particularly if these areas were not contained within fat lobules.

 The ‘compressibility’ of a breast lesions scanned with ultrasound refers to changes in the shape of a lesion as a result of the pressure applied by the probe.
-A solid, likely malignant, breast lesion will not ‘compress’ at all from the pressure of the probe, but a tumor of benign fibrous or glandular tissue, such as a fibroadenoma, will show some compressibility.
+A solid, likely malignant, breast lesion will not ‘compress’ at all from the pressure of the probe, but a tumor of benign fibrous or glandular tissue, such as a fibroadenoma, will show some soft tissue compressibility.
 A benign breast fibroadenoma is usually oriented horizontally, more wide than tall.
 Often the compression of the scanner will cause a ‘flattened’ oval shape of a fibroadenoma, which would not occur with solid, malignant breast lesions.

 Breast ultrasound sometimes detects abnormal axillary lymph nodes